Stories in this arc:

 But Lysia didn’t seem to hear.
 “Never in a million years would I have guessed that,” she said, shaking her head in amazement.
 “I wouldn’t have thought he was your type – or you his, for that matter, I thought he liked his women with bigger bosoms and smaller brains.”
 She gave her friend a thoughtful look.
 “To be honest, I always thought Rick Upton was Yelena’s father.”

 “Richard?”
 No it was Irina’s turn to stare.
 “Lia, he was my exec, for crying out loud!
-He’s my friend – not to mention married.”
-She shook her head angrily.
+He’s my friend – not to mention married, with children.”
+She shook her head.
 “Now, can you pull the bloody autopsy report for me or not?”

 “A heart attack?”
 Irina said.

 Lysia nodded.
 “In layman’s terms, yes.
-And you did not hear me say this, but it wasn’t his first one,” she added when Irina looked sceptical.
+And you didn’t hear this from me, but it wasn’t his first one,” she added when Irina looked sceptical.
 “He had a congenital heart condition; that’s why he retired part-time two years ago.
 His doctor had been trying to talk him into having a heart replacement, but he refused.”
 She shook her head.
 “She should have been more persistent.”

 “And you’re absolutely sure it was him?”
 Irina demanded.
 “It couldn’t have been a mistake?
 Somebody else who was staying in his hotel room, perhaps, or somebody who just looked like him?”

 If Lysia had had hair, or eyebrows, her eyebrows would have gone up into her hairline.
-“I am absolutely, completely sure,” she firmly told her friend.
+“I’m absolutely, completely sure,” she firmly told her friend.

 “And you trust the physician who performed the autopsy?”